mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-importing-wallet.rst

 Web Wallet
 -----------------------

-The web wallet of BitShares 2.0 has a **Wallet management Console.** that will help you import your funds.
-It can be access via `BitShares 2.0: Settings -> Wallets`
+The web wallet of DNA 2.0 has a **Wallet management Console.** that will help you import your funds.
+It can be access via `DNA 2.0: Settings -> Wallets`

 .. image:: wallet-management-console.png
-        :alt: Wallet Management Console in BitShares 2.0
+        :alt: Wallet Management Console in DNA 2.0
         :width: 550px
         :align: center